SerraBP/SerraBP/README.md

 👋 Hi there, I’m Serra

 - I am 📊 Data Scientist with an educational background in 🧑‍🤝‍🧑 social sciences & 📺 media studies as well as extensive project management experience in NGOs.
-Specially interested in Information management, Impact management and Meal.
+Specially interested in Information management and Impact managemen

 - ❤️ I am passionate about data & tech for good projects 🌍.
-Interested in Data Ethics and Femnism.
+Interested in Data Ethics and Femnism
-- 🌱 I’m currently developing my geospatial analysis skills and diving in GenAI.
+- 🌱 I’m currently developing my geospatial analysis skills and diving in GenAI

 <!---